phpList/base-distribution/README.md

 ### Development

-For running the application in development mode using the build-in PHP server, use this command:
+For running the application in development mode using the built-in PHP server, use this command:

     bin/console server:run